 How does this goal align with your department mission statement, the college strategic plan, and /or Guided Pathways?
-It aligns with all of the above.
+Our goals align with preparing students not only in the discipline of sociology, but as practitioners in any educational and career pathway.

-Expected Goal Completion Date
+Expected Goal Completion Date 6/1/2022